-Most TGNC clients benefit from talking through their gender expression in individual sessions.
+Most clients benefit from talking through their gender expression/sexual orientation in individual sessions.
 As mentioned above, my primary concern is providing care that is affirming and supportive.
 Together, clients and I can discuss their thoughts, questions, and concerns about gender identity and expression.
-Clients who may be considering a social transition can feel comfortable wearing attire and using new pronouns in session.
-I am happy to follow WPATH standards and provide letters, as needed, for medical intervention.
+Clients who may be considering a social transition can feel comfortable wearing gender-affirming attire and using new pronouns in session.
+I am happy to follow WPATH standards and provide letters for medical intervention.

 While psychotherapy can be an important element in living your best life, some clients and family members benefit greatly from online resources.
 Below is a list of resources that either myself, my clients, or my colleagues have found helpful.
 Please note, online content is constantly changing, therefore I am unable to guarantee the accuracy and helpfulness of these links for all individuals and situations.